FabricMC/kotlin-fabric-discord-bot/README.md

 * ROLES_NO_REQUESTS = The ID of the requests=muted role
 * ROLES_NO_SUPPORT = The ID of the support-muted role

+* LIVE_UPDATES_MINECRAFT_CHANNELS = A comma separated list of discord channels to send minecraft version updates to
+* LIVE_UPDATES_JIRA_CHANNELS = A comma separated list of discord channels to send JIRA version updates to

 ## Stuff from the old bot

 * GITHUB_TOKEN = The github personal access token, with admin:org permission
 * GITHUB_ORG = The target github organisation for the github commands.
-* DISCORD_MINECRAFT_CHANNELS = A comma separated list of discord channels to send minecraft version updates to
-* DISCORD_JIRA_CHANNELS = A comma separated list of discord channels to send JIRA version updates to